Best Helldivers 2 graphics settings for ROG Ally

-30 FPS isn't very hard to hit with sufficient tweaks in Helldivers 2.
-We recommend a mix of medium and low settings with FSR set to Quality for the best experience at 1280 x 800 resolution.
+30 FPS can be easily hit on the ROG Ally, Steam Deck's rival, with some minor tweaks to the graphics options.
+We recommend a mix of medium and low settings for the best experience.
+Setting AMD FSR to the Quality press also helps get rid of any frame drops and choppiness.

-The best Helldivers 2 graphics settings for this target framerate are as follows:
+The best Helldivers 2 graphics settings for a stable 30 FPS experience are as follows:

 - Screen brightness: As per your preference